rasikaphutane/ecom/README.md

 ## ✅ Conversational Explanations (~100 words)

-Generated using TinyLLaMA, Mistral, or Flan-T5.
+Generated using TinyLLaMA, Mistral, or Flan-T5.( Multiple AIs for fallback)
 Example: “Hey, this Sweater is perfect for you!”

 ## ✅ Sentiment Analysis